Fillygons/fillygons/readme.md

 	# Specify how far the exported approximation may deviate from the actual shape.
 The default is 0.1.
 	DXF_FLATNESS := 0.02

+	# Specify which SVG files should be exported to Asymptote files instead of DXF files.
+By default, this list is empty.
+	ASYMPTOTE_EXPORTED_SVG_FILES := src/example.svg

 ### Dependency tracking